gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-07-18-ai-getting-started.md

 <!-- {%- include mathjax.html -%} -->

+> This post is work in progress...
+>
+> After reading this post you will not be an A.I. expert, this post just covers some basic concepts.
+>
+> Want to contribute to this post?
+Create a Pull Request [here](https://github.com/gianmarco-aversano/gianmarco-aversano.github.io).

 Recently, I got a message from a friend asking me where one could get acquainted with the following concepts:

 - Characteristics and sources of Big Data